LLNL/sundials/doc/ida/guide/source/Usage/index.rst

       will be deprecated in future releases, so we recommend that users transition to the new routine name soon.

-.. c:function:: int IDASetLSNormFactor(void * ida_mem, realtype nrmfac)
+.. c:function:: int IDASetLSNormFactor(void * ida_mem, sunrealtype nrmfac)

    The function ``IDASetLSNormFactor`` specifies the factor to use when converting from the integrator tolerance (WRMS norm) to the linear solver